 Our emphasis on emerging theory and practical focus means our graduates are among the most employable in Australia.

-This certificate provides a pathway to the Diploma of Teacher Education Preparation programs.
+This course provides a pathway to the Diploma of Teacher Education Preparation programs.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.